-Sampling points are provided at various locations in the system.
-The samples are routed to two sample glove boxes which are located in the Fuel Handling Building.
 This system provides the operator with the capability to periodically monitor the effectiveness of the system.
 Also, the turbidity of the effluent from the filters is constantly monitored by nephelometers and displayed at the local control panel.
 The radiation levels of the ion exchange influent and the boron concentration and pH of the ion exchange effluent are also constantly monitored and displayed at the local control panel.

 Several inlets have been provided on the DWC system through which borated water can be gravity fed from the standby reactor pressure control system storage tank to backflush the system.
-The system will be backflushed when radiation levels in the piping are determined to be excessive and prior to maintainence.
+The CLD booster pump (CLD-P-1) may also be used as an aid in backflushing the system.
+The system will be backflushed when radiation levels in the piping are determined to be excessive and prior to maintenance.

 A path to allow flow to the reactor coolant bleed tanks is provided to allow for system inventory reduction.
-Also, batch proceasing to remove Sb-125 will be performed by EPICOR-II from a RCBT as required.
+Also, batch processing to remove Sb-125 will be performed by EPICOR-II from a RCBT as required.
 This flow path uses a portion of the submerged demineralizer system.
 This path is located downstream of the DWC ion exchangers, and, as such, this flow does not pass through the SDS ion exchange vessels.